dotnet/samples/windowsforms/README.md

 ## Filing issues and getting help

 You can file Windows Forms and WPF related issues in the [dotnet/core repo](https://github.com/dotnet/core/issues).
-If you are trying out WPF or Windows Forms development on top of .NET Core 3.1 and get stuck or have questions, please reach out to <netcore3modernize@microsoft.com>.
+If you are trying out WPF or Windows Forms development on top of .NET Core 3.1 and get stuck or have questions, reach out to <netcore3modernize@microsoft.com>.

 ### Known issues

-Take a look at the issues filed with the [Windows Forms area tag](https://github.com/dotnet/core/labels/area-winforms).
+Take a look at the issues filed with the [WinForms area tag](https://github.com/dotnet/core/labels/area-winforms).